phac-nml/puppet-nfsfile/README.md

 which is useful on network file systems where `root` doesn't necessarily have access to every file.
 The feature-set is more limited than `file` but new features can be added as needed.
-One major difference from `file` is that choosing file/directory is separated from `ensure` (currently as a boolean).
-`owner` also serves as the user which manages the file.
+One major difference from `file` is that choosing file/directory is separated from `ensure`. `owner` also serves as the user who manages the file.

 ## Setup